 This is a good time to address protocols and procedures.
 There are situations when the, quote, old way of doing things may turn out to be an obstacle.
 Use the postmortem meeting to assess the current procedures in place.
 Procedures are not always set in stone and should be in place as a benefit to the customers and your team.
 If new procedures are to be in place, be sure to follow a thorough analysis of your SLA’s (Service Level Agreements) in conjunction with your SOA’s (service operation agreement).
 This way you ensure optimal support and service to your customers.

 Ideally you and the support team will not have to hold many IT issue postmortem meetings.
 We all know technology isn’t perfect and can lead to small problems or extremely critical issues.
-Your best approach is to be prepared for them and use this opportunity to learn from the issues.Tags: Management,Productivity,Technology
+Your best approach is to be prepared for them and use this opportunity to learn from the issues.Tags: Business Management,Productivity,Technology